 Access to equipment CLI can be carried out through the console port.
 A serial cable is required and a terminal emulator such as Hyper Terminal or similar is needed.
-The terminal settings should be set as 9600 8N1 without hardware or software flow control.
+The software must be configured with baud rate following the values in the table below, with 1 stop bit, without parity and without hardware or software flow control.